Former Michigan football, Detroit Lions coach Gary Moeller dies at age 81

 Contact Kirkland Crawford: kcrawford@freepress.com.
 Follow him on Twitter @HiKirkHere.

-This article originally appeared on Detroit Free Press: Former Michigan football, Detroit Lions coach Gary Moeller dies
+This article originally appeared on Detroit Free Press: Gary Moeller, former Michigan football and Detroit Lions coach, dies